molab-itp/content-2025-09/weeks/10_multi.md

 - write your final project proposal on your wiki page

+  - describe your final project
+  - provide week by week work plan

 - create a Week10 folder for your project
 - OR a public github repo and add link to it here:
 - [wiki home page week10](https://github.com/molab-itp/content-2025-09/wiki#week-10-homework)